open-telemetry/opentelemetry-specification/work_in_progress/specification/trace/LogCorrelation.md

 TODO(sebright): Include "samplingScore" once that field is added to the SpanContext.

-TODO(sebright): Add a section on fields from the Tracestate.
-Users should be able to add vendor-specific fields from the Tracestate to logs, using a callback mechanism.

 TODO(sebright): Consider adding parent span ID, to allow recreating the trace structure from logs.

 ## String format for tracing data